 Frequently used panes commands

-If you use one of our Linux VPS hosting services, do not hesitate to ask our expert Linux admins if you need help getting started with Tmux.
-They are available 24×7 and will take care of your request immediately.
+If you use one of our VPS hosting services, do not hesitate to ask our expert Linux admins if you need help getting started with Tmux.
+They are available 24×7 and will take care Installation and configuration of tmux immediately.

 PS.
 If you liked this post, on how to Install and configure tmux, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
 Thanks.